Jocho-Smith/dojo_library/README.md

 # dojo_library
-This is the Back-End for 'Achtsamkeits Dojo'
+This is the db for 'Achtsamkeits Dojo'